-- DEF: Use a date and time format associated with the territory code.
+- DEF: Date and time format associated with the territory code.

-- EUR: Use the IBM standard for Europe date and time format.
+- EUR: IBM standard for European date and time format.

-- ISO: Use the date and time format of the International Standards Organization.
+- ISO: Date and time format of the International Standards Organization.

-- JIS: Use the date and time format of the Japanese Industrial Standard.
+- JIS: Date and time format of the Japanese Industrial Standard.

-- LOC: Use the date and time format in local form associated with the territory code of the database.
+- LOC: Date and time format in local form associated with the territory code of the database.

-- USA: Use the IBM standard for U.S. date and time format.
+- USA: IBM standard for U.S. date and time format.

-To change the default format to ISO on windows (YYYY-MM-DD), do the following steps:
+To change the default format to ISO on Windows (YYYY-MM-DD):

 - On the command line, change your current directory to

 sqllib\bnd.
 For example: